kgoebber/Met_Computer_Apps/fortran_structure/fortran-datatypes.md

       character*5  name
       logical  pass
 ```
 Above the program defines three integer values (i, j, k), two real values (sum and avg), one character value with length 5 (name), and a logical variable (pass).
-If we were to use a variable that we haven't defined (e.g., temp) Fortran was go aheard and assume an implicit type based on the first letter of the variable.
+If we were to use a variable that we haven't defined (e.g., temp) Fortran will go ahead and assume an implicit type based on the first letter of the variable.

 * Implicit Data Types
   * Variables beginning with I,J,K,L,M, or N are implied integers